mir-dataset-loaders/mirdata/docs/source/tutorial.rst

 The list and descriptions of available annotation classes can be found `in this link <https://mirdata.readthedocs.io/en/latest/source/mirdata.html#module-mirdata.annotations>`_.

-**These classes are extendable in case a certain loader requires it.**
+.. note:: These classes are extendable in case a certain loader requires it.

 Iterating over datasets and annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^